time-less-ness/timeless-imgview/README.md

  * `3` - view image triple size
  * `del-del` - pressing `DELETE` twice will move the image to `$HOME/.Trash/` folder
  * `qq` - Pressing Q twice will quit the program (on Mac, so will cmd-Q or cmd-W)
+ * `ma` - Move to location `a` defined in config, case insensitive, and can define 25 other locations attached to letters `b-z`

 # Image Support
 This only supports image formats that Kivy natively supports, like JPG and PNG.
-Notably, it does not handle WEBM or JPG2000.
+Notably, it cannot handle WEBM or JPG2000.

 # FAQ
 **Q** It stopped working!
 Help?